 Survey Question: Which of the following initiatives will be priorities for your contact center/cx team in 2019?

 The following graph summarises the top 8 priorities.

 Nearly 47% of organisations said they plan to expand their digital capabilities in 2019 and the top investment initiatives are aligned with this vision.

 “They want to inject deeper engagement into their digital channels, making them more personal, more conversational, more resolute and, ultimately, more valuable” the report summarised.

-Comment: The most popular initiative – multi-channel support is very important.
+Comment: The most popular initiative – omnichannel support is very important.
 These days customers choose a variety of contact methods before they pick up the phone, including web chat, email, SMS and social.
 They want and expect support when they choose, via their favourite medium.
-Premier Contact Point enables contact centres to provide integrated multi-channel support, quickly and easily.
+Premier Contact Point enables contact centres to provide integrated omnichannel support, quickly and easily.
 An increasingly popular enhancement is extending the solution further with mobility to leverage the unique capabilities of mobile devices.

 2. The Agents’ Role

 Survey Question: Which issues have the biggest impact on the agent/employee experience?